mista1984gmail/accessCheckProjectOne/README.md

 ![img.png](img/img4.png)

+8. **Docker** - for application deployment PostgreSQL, Zipkin and RabbitMQ.

 **_About the project_**: The customer registers by entering their name and email address.
 The request passes through the Load Balancer and gets to the desired microservice.